FailAcademy/learning/adp-london/_slides/week-01/02-intro-to-react.md

 # JSX Gotchas

-- There must be exactly one outer-most tag returned with your JSX (so you can't return sibling elements)
+- There must be **exactly one outer-most element returned** with your JSX (so you can't return sibling elements, only a parent with children)
 - To add a comment in JSX use: `{/* a comment */}`
-- If you need to add a `class` to an element use `className`
+- If you need to add a `class` to an element, you must use `className`
 - If you need to add a `for` attribute, you must use `htmlFor`

+*Conintued...*

+---

+# More JSX Gotchas

 - Self-closing tags must have a `/` before the `>`
 - Event listener names must be camel case (e.g. `onClick`)
 - JSX must be transformed into real JS to be parsed by ES5 JS engines (we'll use Babel for that)